 While the world has changed, the need for a safe and healthy workplace remains.
 Modern desk booking software can help you maintain a secure environment for your employees.
 Features like capacity management allow you to prevent overcrowding on busy days.
 Some systems even include options to mark desks as unavailable for cleaning between uses.
 These functionalities not only help you adhere to health guidelines but also show your team that you prioritize their well-being, which builds trust and makes them feel more comfortable coming into the office.

-The 10 Best Desk Booking Tools We've Found
+The 10 Best Desk Booking Software Platforms We've Tested

 With so many options out there, finding the right desk booking tool can feel overwhelming.
 To make it easier, I've spent time researching and testing the top contenders.
 I looked for tools that are easy to use, integrate with software you already have, and provide real value for hybrid teams.
 Here’s a breakdown of the 10 best tools I've found, each with its own unique strengths, so you can find the perfect fit for your team.